MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 - **Scenario 1: Device wide access with multiple apps**

-  The devices are enrolled in Intune as **dedicated devices** or **fully managed devices**.
+  The devices are enrolled in Intune as **dedicated devices**.

   Users have access to the apps and settings on the device.
 Using policy settings, you can restrict users from different features, such as debugging, system applications, and more.

+  For this scenario, you want users to use specific apps, but don't want the device locked to only those apps.

-  To configure devices for this scenario, you deploy the apps to the devices using application configuration policies.
+  To configure devices for this scenario, you deploy the apps, and configure the apps using application configuration policies.
 Then, use device configuration policies to allow or block device features.

   To get started, use the following links: